RechInformatica/rech-editor-batch/README.md

-# Edit Batch files with Visual Studio Code.
+# Edit Batch files with Visual Studio Code

 For now it's just a simple extension providing *snippets* for .bat files.
 Language Server will be developed soon for peeking _label_ declarations.